Tundra Space

 Aquatherapy

-Participants in the aquatherapy group will receive a structured, supervised exercise program conducted in a pool environment.
+Participants in the aquatherapy group will receive a structured, supervised aquatic exercise program conducted in a therapeutic pool environment.
 The intervention will last for 6 weeks, with sessions performed three times per week, totaling 18 sessions.
-Each session will last approximately 45-60 minutes, including warm-up, main exercise, and cool-down phases.
-The program will utilize the physical properties of water, such as buoyancy, viscosity, and hydrostatic pressure, to improve balance (static and dynamic), trunk stability, and lower extremity strength.
+Each session will last approximately 45-60 minutes and will consist of warm-up, main exercise, and cool-down phases.
+The intervention type is classified as a non-pharmacological, exercise-based procedural intervention.
+The program will be delivered in a temperature-controlled therapeutic pool and will utilize the physical properties of water, including buoyancy, viscosity, and hydrostatic pressure.
+No pharmacological agents will be administered during the intervention.
+If required for safety and exercise facilitation, standard aquatic equipment such as flotation devices may be used.
+Balance outcomes will be assessed using the Biodex Balance System, a computerized postural stability assessment device, which provides objective measureme

 OTHER